 And if you became incapacitated for work after retirement age as a result of treatment that you received after the retirement age when you were an inpatient at hospital for the injury and you are not entitled to weekly payments because you’ve hit retirement age, you can apply to the insurer for weekly payments in relation of that incapacity.

 You can be paid weekly payments for maximum period of 13 weeks in this instance.

 Will I stop getting weekly payments if I quit my job?

-Your weekly payments of compensation will continue if you quit your job but make it clear that the reason you resigned was because of your injury.
-The law states that if you resign for reasons that are unrelated to your incapacity, then the WorkCover Insurer could possibly seek to terminate or reduce your weekly payments.
+If you resign for reasons that are unrelated to the incapacity arising from your work injury, then the WorkCover Insurer could possibly seek to terminate or reduce your weekly payments.

 If I am on WorkCover payments can I apply for another job?